6Morpheus6/pinokio-wiki/README.md

 ### Report Bugs

-If you find a bug, if anything isn't working as expected, or if you have issues running an Application, please visit the Pinokio Discord Server and post your issue in the #support channel.
+If you find a bug, if something doesn't work as expected, or if you are having trouble running an Application, please visit the [Pinokio Discord Server][Disc] and post your issue in one of the #support channels.

-- Describe your issue in [#quick-questions][ququ] and post a screenshot if possible (quickest way to get help).
+- Describe your issue in [#quick-questions][ququ] and post a screenshot if possible (the quickest way to get help).
 - If you need help with any of the Applications, please visit the [#App-questions][apqu] channel to ask for advice
-- Or hit the ***Report Bug button*** at the top right corner on the Pinokio main page and post your logs in the [#forum][foru] and describe the issue or bug.
+- Or hit the ***Report Bug button*** at the top right corner on the Pinokio main page and post your logs in the [#forum][foru] and describe the bug or issue.

 ---